 The Level 1 science requirements identify the mission, science, and programmatic requirements as well as constraints imposed on the project.
-Consistent with NPR 7120.5, both baseline and threshold requirements are to be described.
+Consistent with NPR 7120.5E, both baseline and threshold requirements are to be described.
 Baseline science requirements are the mission performance requirements necessary to achieve the full science objectives of the mission.

 Threshold science requirements are those mission performance requirements necessary to achieve the minimum science acceptable for the investment.

-The Level 1 science requirements (referred to as program level requirements in NPR 7120.5) and Level 2 project requirements specify requirements and constraints on science data collection, mission and spacecraft performance, prime mission lifetime, budget, schedule, launch vehicle, and any other requirements or constraints that need to be controlled.
+The Level 1 science requirements (referred to as program level requirements in NPR 7120.5E) and Level 2 project requirements specify requirements and constraints on science data collection, mission and spacecraft performance, prime mission lifetime, budget, schedule, launch vehicle, and any other requirements or constraints that need to be controlled.
 The requirements provide the criteria to be used to evaluate whether a project should be called for a termination review if it appears it might fail to meet its requirements.

 A key element of risk management is the definition of mission success criteria.
 Mission success criteria should be the first level of flow-down of requirements from the overall mission science objectives.
 The mission science objectives are the "need' for the mission and the mission success criteria represent how you know you have met that "need."
 Mission success criteria are based on the threshold science requirements.
 Level 1 requirements then would flow down from the mission success criteria.
 Level 1 requirements would be robust enough (i.e., have sufficient margin) to ensure the system's detail design could be manufactured, built and tested to achieve the mission success.
 In a perfect world, mission success criteria would be written before Level 1 requirements.
 However this is not a perfect world, and writing mission success criteria before Level 1 requirements is not a requirement for the CSR.
-To the extent that they are known at the end of Phase A, draft mission success criteria may be specified in the CSR.
+To the extent that they are known at the end of Phase A, identify the draft mission success criteria in the CSR.

-Note that the new NPR 7120.5D NID (NM 7120-97) requires the mission success criteria to be baselined during Phase A at SRR.
-If the mission success criteria are not included in the CSR, they will need to be baselined after downselect when the project falls under NM 7120-97.
+Note that the NPR 7120.5E requires the mission success criteria to be baselined during Phase A at SRR.
+If the mission success criteria are not included in the CSR, they will need to be baselined after down-select when the project falls under NPR 7120.5E.

 Requirement CS-18.
-A set of proposed Level-1 requirements that will achieve the objectives of the Baseline Science Mission shall be provided.
+A set of proposed Level 1 science requirements that will achieve the objectives of the Baseline Science Mission shall be provided.
 State both baseline science requirements and threshold science requirements.
-To the extent known, optionally identify the mission success criteria based on the threshold science requirements.
+To the extent that they are known, identify the draft mission success criteria based on the threshold science requirements.
+The Level 1 science requirements of the investigation, as agreed to by the PI, PM, and other key personnel, must be clearly identified in this section; they must be quantified, verifiable, and clearly tied to the science objectives.
 A set of Level 2 requirements that will guide the design and development of the mission shall be provided.
 Lower level requirements shall be provided to the extent that they are known and necessary to explain and justify the design concept including instrument capability, instrument performance, and other aspects of the system architecture that enable the accomplishment of the mission science objectives.
 State each requirement in unambiguous, objective, quantifiable, and verifiable terms.
-Requirements shall not conflict with each other.